mralianwar928/supportgenie/README.md

 - **A question it can answer** → retrieves the relevant help docs and replies with citations
 - **A sensitive request** (refund, cancellation, complaint) → escalates to a human immediately
-- **Something outside the help docs** → escalates, rather than hallucinating an answer
+- **Something outside the help docs** → escalates instead of hallucinating an answer
 - **Chit-chat** → a friendly reply, no retrieval

-It decides whether it *actually knows* the answer by measuring retrieval confidence — if the best-matching document scores below a calibrated threshold, it hands off to a human.
+It decides whether it *actually knows* the answer by measuring retrieval confidence.if the best-matching document scores below a calibrated threshold, it hands off to a human.

 ## How it works